Tuesday, 24 February 2026

 Carney explained that Canadian nationalism is "Civic nationalism," that is respectful of people of all faiths, those with no faith, and respectful of the rights and diversity of Canadians.
 Carney said, "Mr. Rubio has spoken, and the American administration from time to time talks about Christian nationalism.
 It is not Canadian nationalism.
 Canadian nationalism is civic nationalism."

-Carney may try to re-write who we are as Canadians because he does not like being humble or accountable like our King.
+Carney may try to rewrite who we are as Canadians because he does not like being humble or accountable, as our King is.
 Canada is one of the oldest constitutional monarchies in the world.
-Our newly added Charter in our Constitution that guarantees rights and freedoms, begins with “Whereas Canada is founded upon principles that recognize the supremacy of God and the rule of law.”
-Our national anthem says “God keep our land glorious and free!”.
+Our newly added Charter in our Constitution that guarantees rights and freedoms, begins with a recognition of the supremacy of God.
+Our national anthem says, “God keep our land glorious and free!”
 We are a Dominion under God, inspired by Psalm 72:8: "He shall have dominion also from sea to sea, and from the river unto the ends of the earth."
 This is also echoed in Canada's motto: 'A Mari Usque Ad Mare (Latin for 'from sea to sea').

 Moreover, our Constitution is more than a written text.
 It embraces the entire global system of rules and principles which govern the exercise of constitutional authority.
 A superficial reading of selected provisions of the written enactment, without that context, may be misleading.